portolan75/data_pipeline_automation/README.md

 Some Python code examples are available under the [python folder](https://github.com/portolan75/data_pipeline_automation/tree/main/python).

 This repo has VScode [setting](https://github.com/portolan75/data_pipeline_automation/tree/main/.devcontainer/devcontainer.json) to launch the repo inside a Docker container using the Visual Studio Dev Containers extension.
-The image was built to support arm64 CPU architecture.
+The image was built to support amd64 CPU architecture (GitHub Actions default).
 Alternatively, one can install locally the required Python requirements using the [requirements.txt](https://github.com/portolan75/data_pipeline_automation/blob/main/.devcontainer/requirements.txt).